Chemsex: how to stay safer

 To protect yourself, take your own equipment to every party or chillout, including pipes, pipettes and measures, and never share.

 You can get all the clean equipment you need for a session, including lube and condoms, from any needle exchange so don’t be shy to ask.

-You could also write down everything you need and hand it over if you’re nervous about asking for it.
+You can write down a list of everything you need and hand it over if you’re nervous about asking for it.

 Know where you’re getting your drugs from